signalogic/SigSRF_SDK/mediaTest_readme.md

 There are a number of complex factors involved in real-time performance and its flip side, high capacity operation.
 For detailed coverage see section 5, High Capacity Operation, in <a href="https://bit.ly/2UZXoaW" target="_blank">SigSRF Software Documentation</a>.

-For purposes of the SigSRF SDK github page, here is a summary of important points in obtaining and verifying real-time performance:
+For purposes of the SigSRF SDK github page, here is a summary of important points in achieving and maintaining real-time performance:

 1. First and foremost, hyperthreading should be avoided and each packet/media thread should be assigned to one (1) physical core.
 The pktlib DSConfigMediaService() API takes measures to ensure this is the case, and the <a href="https://en.wikipedia.org/wiki/Htop" target="_blank">htop utility</a> can be used to verify during run-time operation (this is fully explained in section 5, High Capacity Operation, in <a href="https://bit.ly/2UZXoaW" target="_blank">SigSRF Software Documentation</a>).
 For DSConfigMediaService() usage see StartPacketMediaThreads() in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin source code</a>.

 2. Packet/media threads should not be preempted.
 To safeguard against this, there are two (2) basic guidelines to follow:

  - run a clean platform.
 For a server, don't run other applications, even housekeeping applications, unless absolutely necessary.
 If SigSRF software is running in a container or VM, then consider the larger picture of what is running outside the VM (other VMs?) or outside the container
  - run a minimal Linux.
-No GUI, no extra applications, etc. Linux housekeeping tasks that run every hour or every day should temporarily disabled
+No GUI, no extra applications, etc. Linux housekeeping tasks that run every hour or every day should temporarily be disabled

     Linux is notorious for running what it wants when it wants, regardless of application real-time needs.
 To optimize thread performance, there are various methods to prioritize threads and avoid interaction with the OS (e.g. don't use semaphores), some of which SigSRF libraries utilize, and some of which are considered "out of the mainstream" and unlikely to be supported going forward as Linux developers face the reality of modifying a 25-year old OS design to accommodate computation intensive chips needed for HPC, AI and machine learning applications.